yonyossef/a2/README.md

 The agent will:
 - Check the stock price immediately
 - Then check every hour automatically
-- Send SMS notifications each time
+- Send notifications (SMS and/or Email) each time based on your configuration

 Press `Ctrl+C` to stop the agent.